 - Then, the higher education department does the Grade 12 School Leavers selection through the National Online Selection System (NOSS) whereby students are selected for tertiary education according to their choices on the NOAS.

 Electronic selection started in 2018 and has been very effective over the years.
 It is fast, effective and efficient.
 However, there were some weaknesses in the way the system was implemented.
-That was obvious last year 2020, when the first DHERST Selection list had to be recalled, updated and a second list published.
+Witnessed in 2020 when DHERST recalled the first selection lists and republished them after corrections.

 What is the School Leavers Selection List?

 The higher education department does the selection through the National Online Selection System (NOSS).
-This list is the preliminary list that come out.
+This list is the preliminary list that comes out.

 The acceptance list is final and confirms the status of students picked to start their first year at a university of their preferences on the NOAS.